Heart Trouble (film)

 Heart Trouble is a 1928 American silent comedy film starring Harry Langdon and Doris Dawson.
-It is Langdon's final silent film and his last feature-length one.
+It is Langdon's final silent film.
 First National Pictures was preparing to fire Langdon.
 Reportedly less than a hundred prints were made and it went into only limited release, even though the reviews were good.
 It is presumed to be lost.

 Plot

 A young man tries to enlist in the United States Army for World War I, but is rejected as physically unfit.